 National Strategy for Disaster Resilience

 In February 2011 the Council of Australian Governments (COAG) adopted the National Strategy for Disaster Resilience.
-This Strategy provides guidance on building disaster resilient communities across Australia.
-To read the Strategy please visit the National Strategy for Disaster Resilience page.
+This strategy provides guidance on building disaster resilient communities across Australia.
+To access the strategy, visit the National Strategy for Disaster Resilience page.

-The Attorney-General’s Department supports the free DisasterWatch phone app providing news and information about disaster events in Australia.
-Since its launch, more than 17,000 downloads have been recorded.
-To view details on the app please visit the DisasterWatch phone app page.
+The Attorney-General's Department supports the free DisasterWatch phone app providing news and information about disaster events in Australia.
+Since its launch, more than 29,000 downloads have been recorded.
+To access details on the app, visit the DisasterWatch phone app page.

 Triple Zero (000)

 Knowing how to call Triple Zero (000) in an emergency can be the difference between life and death.
-The triple Zero (000) service is the quickest way to get the right emergency service to help you.
+The Triple Zero (000) service is the quickest way to get the right emergency service to help you.
 It should be used to contact police, fire or ambulance services in life threatening or emergency situations.
 Calls to Triple Zero (000) are free and can be made from mobile, home, payphone and work phones.
-For more information please visit the Triple Zero (000) page.
+For more information, visit the Triple Zero (000) page.